malabasterr/malabasterr/README.md

 ---

 ### :woman_technologist: About Me :
-I am a full stack Developer in training from the United Kingdom.
+I am a full stack developer in training from the United Kingdom.

-- :mortar_board: I’m currently undertaking a full stack bootcamp with Code First Girls, finishing in September.
+- :mortar_board: I’m currently undertaking a full stack bootcamp with Code First Girls, finishing in September

 - :computer: I am looking for opportunities to work as a junior fullstack developer from September 2023